The Bitwarden Blog

 Strengthen your Coinbase account security with Bitwarden hero

-Cryptocurrencies have captured everyone’s attention, but that attention has not always included securely storing crypto keys and securely storing crypto passwords.
-In January of 2021, the New York Times reported that a programmer in San Francisco owned 7,002 Bitcoin that he could not retrieve because he lost the password to his digital wallet.
+Cryptocurrencies have captured everyone’s attention, but that attention has not always included securely storing crypto keys and passwords.
+The New York Times reported that a programmer in San Francisco owned 7,002 Bitcoin that he could not retrieve because he lost the password to his digital wallet.
+When it comes to finances, it’s critical to ensure you have simple and secure access to each account.

-Protecting your cryptocurrency information involves multiple levels across public and private keys, seed phrases, logins, and passwords to digital wallets.
-In this post, we cover the basics of securing your Coinbase account, including the use of Coinbase two-factor authentication.
+Protecting your cryptocurrency involves multiple levels across public and private keys, seed phrases, logins, and passwords to digital wallets.
+This blog covers the basics of securing your Coinbase account, including the use of Coinbase 2 step verification methods (two-factor authentication) and configuring Bitwarden as a Coinbase authenticator app.

 Start with a password manager

 You can immediately take control of your own online security by using a password manager.
-A password manager helps you create long, complex, random, and unique passwords for every site you visit.
-This makes a brute force attack impossible in our current lifetimes, and if one site you use were to have a data breach, your other accounts will still be secure.
-When you are setting up your Coinbase account security, you can generate a secure Coinbase password using a password generator.
-Perhaps you make it extra long, up to 128 characters.
+A password manager helps create strong and unique passwords for every site visited.
+Strong passwords are both long and complex, with a variety of characters and symbols.
+Using a unique password for every website also means that even if one site were to have a data breach, your other accounts would still be secure.
+When setting up your Coinbase account security, you can generate a secure Coinbase password up to 128 characters long using a password generator.
 Check out the Bitwarden password generator inside any Bitwarden client, or visit our web-based password generator.

 Set up your Coinbase account security

-Use this long, complex, random and unique password when setting up your Coinbase account.
-That password might look like this:
+Use a strong and unique password when setting up your Coinbase account.
+That password might look something like this:

 ALs@Q@$35GHT55tPA4T5BbGc@fo2DNw#q^ZTKwW^x@g&^VM^%LCc@f&h